William Henry Walters

 - Died April 20, 1991 in Abington, PA USA

-Bucky Walters was an outstanding hitter for a pitcher, which is unsurprising, as he made it to the majors as a third baseman before being converted to a pitcher.
+Bucky Walters was an outstanding hitter for a pitcher, which is unsurprising, as he made it to the majors as a third baseman before being converted to the mound.
 Bill James has described him as belonging to a pitching group with Bob Lemon, another infielder-turned-pitcher.
 Not only was Lemon similar to Walters in having been converted from third base to pitching after reaching the majors, his pitching style was similar as well.

 As determined by Total Baseball: The Official Encyclopedia of Major League Baseball, Bucky's statistical achievements are as follows: All-Time Leaders Lifetime: Total Baseball Rank (159th); Total Pitcher Index (40th); Career Shutouts (37th); Pitching Category Leader (aka Black Ink) (26th); All-Time Leaders Single Season: Total Baseball Ranking (1939) 25th